Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/finality/slides.md

 ## Liveness vs Termination

-Earlier I described Termination as desireable,<br/>now I'm saying Liveness is desireable.
+Earlier I described Termination as desireable,<br />now I'm saying Liveness is desireable.

 Are these at odds with each other?

 Notes:

 Termination guarantees that, for a given decision, each honest participant will eventually decide something.
 This concept is relevant when there is a single decision to be made.
 In the blockchain context, it guarantees that we will eventually know which block is final at height n.

 Liveness guarantees that a system that is intended to continue making progress, will indeed eventually make progress.
 In the context of the blockchain, liveness means that once we've decided what block is final at height n, we will eventually go on to decide what block is final at height n + 1.

 ---